ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/producttype.md

 ## ProductType search

-A `ProductType` element can appear in the search result of products.
+A `ProductType` element can appear in the result of a search for products.

-For this to happen you need to modify the configuration by adding `ses_product_type` to the product list or to product search.
+For this to happen you need to modify the configuration by adding `ses_product_type` to the product list or product search.

-`use_display_in_product_list_flag` enables or disables the use of the `productType` flag when displaying in search and in product list.
+`use_display_in_product_list_flag` enables or disables the use of the `productType` flag when displayed in product search and product list.

 Additionally, a Product Type indexes all data from its products.
 You can disable this using the following configuration: